HBC11/SoloCD/README.md

 # SoloCD
-Code will be released soon.
+The source code will be publicly released after the peer-review process.